Lauren-Wilson/Resume/README.md

 *Nov 2023 – Present*

 - Developed and managed high-visibility projection models, implementing a flagging system that provided actionable indicators weeks ahead of project deadlines.
-- Partnered with Sales and Marketing to establish a data-driven segmentation system for enterprise-wide use, now accessible in the Data Store for streamlined insights
+- Partnered with Sales and Marketing to establish a data-driven segmentation system for enterprise-wide use, now accessible in the Data Store for streamlined insights.

 **Data Science Instructor**
 *Code Up*